 B. Minutes of and discussions made at executive sessions shall be kept confidential except from:

-1. Members of the public body which met in executive session.
+1. Members of the public body that met in executive session.

 2. Officers, appointees or employees who were the subject of discussion or consideration pursuant to subsection A, paragraph 1 of this section.